koenderks/aRtsy/README.md

 *Why would anyone want to make art using computers? - Marcus du Sautoy, The Creative Code*

 `aRtsy` is an attempt at making generative art available for the masses in a simple and standardized format.
-The package combines several algorithms for creating artworks in `ggplot2` that involve some form of randomness in their creation (depending on the set `seed`).
+The package combines several algorithms for creating artworks in `ggplot2` that incorporate some form of randomness (depending on the set `seed`).
 Each type of artwork is implemented in a separate function.

 Contributions to `aRtsy` are much appreciated.
 If you want to add your own type of artwork to the package so that others can use them, feel free to make a pull request to the [GitHub repository](https://github.com/koenderks/aRtsy).
 Don't forget to adjust [generate-painting.R](https://github.com/koenderks/aRtsy/blob/master/.github/workflows/generate_painting.R) if you also want the artwork to show up in the 'artwork of the day' category and the twitter feed.